git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 ## Configure the keyboard / pads

+Note (Bitwig): To make changes in this section become effective a restart of the extension is required (turn it off and on again).

 If your controller has a keyboards or pads you can enable it by configuring the MIDI channel.
 The MIDI channel can also be turned off or set to all.
 If a MIDI note is mapped to a function on this MIDI channel, the note is blocked from being played.

-The Modulation Wheel (CC 01), Sustain Pedal (CC 64) and Pitchbend can automatically be routed to your DAW.
-Turn them off if you want to map them to something else.
+The Modulation Wheel (CC 01), Sustain Pedal (CC 64), Timbre (CC 74) and Pitchbend can be directly routed to your In that case they are not available as a mapping source.

+If the controller supports MPE, enable the MPE switch.
+In that case the lower MPE zone is enabled using all 15 channels.
+Furthermore, the direct routing of Timbre should be activated, which normally is used as another MPE modulator besides pitch bend.

 ## Preferences Settings